leighton-tidwell/chat-frontend/README.md

 | `threads`       | `array`    | An array of objects containing information about the thread, including an array with all of the messages                                                                                                                                        |

 See `demo.html` for examples of how to use this.

+# Styling

+The CSS sheet for the basic styles applied are in `chat.css` and can be used as is, or modified to your liking.

+# Contribution

 If you have any suggestions or problems, feel free to make an issue.